Upper Arm Lift, Arm Lift

 - Take certain medications or adjust your current medications

-- Stop taking aspirin, anti-inflammatory drugs and herbal supplements as they can increase bleeding
+- Stop smoking- Stop taking aspirin, anti-inflammatory drugs, and herbal supplements as they can increase bleeding

 Upper arm lift procedure includes the following steps:

-1. The surgery is performed under general anesthesia.
+- The surgery is performed under general anesthesia

-2. The incisions are generally placed on the inside of the arm or on the back of the arm, depending on the surgeon’s preference, and may extend from the underarm (axilla) to just above the elbow.
+- The incisions are generally placed on under the upper arms, depending on the surgeon's preference, extending from the underarm (axilla) to just above the elbow.
 Then, underlying supportive tissue is tightened and reshaped with internal sutures.
 Finally, the skin is smoothed over the new contour of your arm.

 Risks and complications: